Skip to content

 • App config: ~/.multi-claude/

 • Claude Yard doesn’t send data anywhere — everything stays on your machine.
-The only network calls are to Anthropic’s API (through Claude Code) and the auto-update check.
+The only network calls are to Anthropic’s API (through Claude Code), the observer’s LLM calls (if enabled, via your Anthropic API key), and the auto-update check.